Japan opens mass vaccination sites for elderly ahead of Olympics | Health

 Japan opens mass vaccination sites for elderly ahead of Olympics

-Japan opened two mass inoculation centres on Monday as the country races to vaccinate most of its elderly population against COVID-19 before the start of the Tokyo Olympics.
-The site in Osaka, Japan's western metropolis, will build up to about 5,000 shots a day.
-Mass vaccination facilities are also planned for Nagoya, Kobe and other major cities.
+Japan opened mass inoculation centers on Monday as the country races to vaccinate most of its elderly population against COVID-19 before the start of the Tokyo Olympics.
+The centers in Tokyo and Osaka will vaccinate thousands of people every day, giving a boost to Japan's sluggish inoculation drive as officials battle the fourth wave of infections.

 - Country: